Boiler Buying Guide

 Because this is a passive process (i.e., there is no motor forcing the hot air out), any obstruction in the chimney or an inadequate supply of fresh air will likely result in improper operation.
 This could potentially lead to a fire or carbon monoxide entering the home.

 The built-in blower gives you the flexibility to vent through a sidewall or the ceiling without needing to use a chimney.
 Also, because the air is being actively forced through the boiler, the vent piping used is substantially smaller than what is required for chimney venting.
-Because power-vented boilers still draw combustion air from inside the home, it is vital that there is an adequate supply of fresh air to ensure proper operation.
+Because power-vented boilers still draw combustion air from inside the home, it is vital that there be an adequate supply of fresh air to ensure proper operation.

 Because they do not rely on indoor air for operation, direct vent boilers can often be installed in a closet or other confined space.
 They can be exhausted through either a side wall or ceiling, and use venting of a similar size to power vented boilers.

-Power and direct vented boilers must be vented directly to the outdoors.
-They cannot be used in conventional vent systems with chimney vented appliances, and cannot exhaust into a chimney.
+Power and direct-vented boilers must be vented directly to the outdoors.
+They cannot be used in conventional vent systems with chimney-vented appliances, and cannot exhaust into a chimney.

 Efficiency